GP Education Day

 - Diagnosis and management of primary melanoma in the primary practice setting

-The GP Education Day has been accredited with ACRRM PDP for 7 Educational Activity hours and 1 Performance Review hour.
-We are also looking into other accreditation providers and will provide an update once that is confirmed.
+The GP Education Day has been accredited as a CPD Activity (16 points) under the RACGP CPD Program and with ACRRM PDP for 7 Educational Activity hours and 1 Performance Review hour.

 GPs are welcome to attend the whole conference.
-However, if you wish to attend the GP Education Day on the Saturday only, please select the ‘GP Education Day’ rate which will give you a ticket to the Welcome Reception on Friday as well as access to the Conference on Saturday.
+However, if you wish to attend the GP Education Day on the Saturday only, please select the ‘GP Education Day’ rate which will give you access to the Conference on Saturday.